-PlayStation enthusiasts will feel overwhelmed for the biggest announcement from the conference thus far.
+PlayStation enthusiasts will feel overwhelmed by the biggest announcement from the conference thus far.
 It is the introduction of Anubis Mars, a PSVR version of the video game Zone Of The Enders.
 Konami developed the original ZOE for PS2.
 It also famously packs a demo of Metal Gear Solid 2.

 Another important announcement at the pre-Tokyo Game Show conference is that of the Neko Atsume VR.
 Although only the logo was displayed, one may remain confident that it would be enjoyable to experience cat-collecting in VR.